This topic explains how to prepare Microsoft Azure for running Tanzu Kubernetes Grid.

 Traffic is allowed between your local bootstrap machine and the image repositories listed in the management cluster Bill of Materials (BoM) file, over port 443, for TCP.*

-imageRepositoryvalues to find their CNAMEs.
+imageRepositoryvalues to find their CNAMEs, for example

 (Optional) A VNET with: